 Professor Michael Mainelli

-Professor Michael Mainelli is Executive Chairman of Z/Yen Group and Principal Advisor to Long Finance.
+Professor Michael Mainelli is Chairman of Z/Yen Group and Principal Advisor to Long Finance.
 He is also the creator of Z/Yen’s Global Financial Centres, Global Green Finance, and Smart Centres indices.
 Michael’s book, The Price of Fish: A New Approach to Wicked Economics and Better Decisions, written with Ian Harris, won the 2012 Independent Publisher Book Awards Finance, Investment & Economics Gold Prize.